Invariance Through Latent Alignment: Experiments

 \section{Experiments}

-We want to understand the impact of test-time inference on an agent's ability to perform out-of-distribution generalization.
-This section will compare \iti with two state-of-the-art methods for data-augmented reinforcement learning: SVEA~\citep{svea} and DrQ-v2~\citep{yarats2021drqv2}.
+We want to understand the impact of test-time adaptation on an agent's ability to generalize out-of-distribution.
+This section will compare \ac{ILA} with two state-of-the-art reinforcement learning baselines that uses data-augmentation: SVEA~\citep{svea} and DrQ-v2~\citep{yarats2021drqv2}.
 Recall from the introduction that these methods vie for increased generalization capabilities by expanding the support of the training distribution.
-We expect this form of generalization to be less performant than unsupervised adaptation at test time.
-In our experiments, we will also compare against Policy Adaptation during Deployment (PAD)~\citep{padhansen2020selfp}, a baseline that, like our method, adapts the policy without access to the reward at test time.
+We expect the invariance produced this way to be less performant than unsupervised adaptation at test time that only needs to focus on one specific instance of perceptual variation.
+In our experiments, we will also compare against \textit{policy adaptation during deployment} (PAD, see~\citep{hansen2020pad}), a baseline that, like our method, adapts the policy without access to the reward at test time.

-To further probe the generalization abilities of test-time inference, we conduct an experiment wherein we vary the intensity of environmental distractions.
-The upshot here is that test-time inference significantly increases the robustness of our policy to distractions during deployment.
-We will conclude with some general discussion and remarks regarding the design tradeoffs involved in test-time inference.
+To further probe the generalization abilities of test-time adaptation, we conduct an experiment where we vary the intensity of environmental distractions.
+The results show that test-time adaptaion significantly increases the policy performance during deployment.
+We will conclude with some general discussion and remarks regarding the design tradeoffs involved in test-time adaptation.

-\paragraph{Setup} We conduct experiments using nine domains from the DeepMind Control Suite (DMC)~\citep{deepmindcontrolsuite2018}.
-We use DMC as the training (source) environment and the Distracting Control Suite (DistractingCS)~\citep{stone2021distracting} as the distracted test (target) environment.
-DistractingCS adds three types of distractions to the DeepMind Control Suite in the form of changes to the background image, deviations in color, and changes to the camera pose relative to training.
+\paragraph{Setup} We conduct experiments on nine domains from the DeepMind Control Suite (DMC, see~\citep{deepmindcontrolsuite2018}) and treat it as the \textit{source} domain for training the RL agents.
+We use the Distracting Control Suite ~\citep{stone2021distracting} as the \textit{target} domain.
+Distracting control suite adds three types of distractions to DMC, including image background, random color texture, and changes to the camera pose.
+The intensity of these modes of distraction are calibrated.
+For details, refer to the accompanying report (see~\citealt{stone2021distracting})